 For example, if your company has an advance rate of 80%, a discount rate of 5%, and outstanding invoices of $10,000, the factoring company would first advance you $8,000.
 Then, the factoring company collects the $10,000 from your customer.
 Once collected, the factoring company pays you $10,500 and keeps the remaining $500 as its profit.

-You should expect to find the following invoice factoring with no credit inquiry rates, terms, and qualifications:
+Invoice factoring with no credit inquiry rates, terms, and qualifications include: